outerbounds/docusaurus/docs/introduction/what-is-metaflow.md

 ## The Philosophy of Metaflow

 If you are eager to give Metaflow a try, head to the [tutorials](../getting-started/tutorials/).
-If you want to learn about the background of Metaflow in more detail, keep on reading.&#x20;
+If you want to learn about the background of Metaflow in more detail, keep on reading.

 Metaflow was originally designed and built to address practical pain points of data scientist at Netflix.
 Its design philosophy is influenced by [the unique culture at Netflix](https://jobs.netflix.com/culture).
 The following eight tenets summarize the philosophy of Metaflow: